-Unlike its close relative, THC (Tetrahydrocannabinol), CBD is completely non-psychoactive.
-This allows us to benefit from the many health properties of the Cannabis plant without the negative side effects of “getting high.”
+Unlike its close relative, THC (Tetrahydrocannabinol), CBD is completely non-intoxicating This allows us to benefit from the many health properties of the Cannabis plant without the negative side effects of “getting high.”

-Because of this, CBD became a very popular option for those seeking a natural alternative to treat conditions such as chronic pain, multiple sclerosis, PTSD, epilepsy and other mental disorders.
+Because of this, CBD became a very popular option for those seeking a natural alternative to treat conditions such as chronic pain, multiple sclerosis, PTSD, epilepsy, and other disorders.

 For starters, CBD inherits many of the medicinal properties of Cannabis such as being anti-inflammatory and anti-anxiolytic.
 This allows it to provide natural stress, anxiety and pain relief.